Anny Ogrezeanu: Career

 In 2022, Ogrezeanu auditioned for the talent show The Voice of Germany.
 In the blind auditions they performed "I Will Always Love You" and chose Mark Forster as their coach.
 In the next phase, the "battles", Ogrezeanu sang "(I've Had) The Time of My Life" and together with their battle partner they performed the famous Dirty Dancing lift.
 They continued on to the next round, the sing-offs, where they sang Emeli Sandé's "Clown".
 In the semi-finals Ogrezeanu delivered their version of "Not About Angels" by Birdy and was chosen (with a majority of 65.4%) by the audience to represent Forster's team in the finals.
 In the finals, Ogrezeanu performed "Friday I'm in Love" with their coach Forster and "Daddy's Eyes" with Zoe Wees.
 In the overall voting Ogrezeanu won The Voice of Germany with 41.61%.
 Upon winning the show Ogrezeanu performed and released a duet version of "Run with Me" with Calum Scott.
+After releasing their first EP "Dreams and Delusions (Vol.1)" in 2025 Anny went on their eponymous tour in 2026.